mapcrafter/mapcrafter/docs/configuration.rst

 	textures_dir = my/special/textures
 	texture_size = 16
 	rotations = top-left bottom-left
+	rendermode = daylight

 Here are two maps with different textures, texture sizes and rotations defined.
+The first world is rendered with the default textures and from all available directions.
+The second world is rendered with other textures, with texture size 16 and only from two directions.
+Furthermore the lighting rendermode is used.

 You can render these worlds with (see :doc:`commandline` for more options)::

 	./mapcrafter -c render.conf

-The configuration files consist of ``sections`` and ``key = value`` option pairs .
+The configuration files consist of ``[sections]`` and ``key = value`` option pairs .
 The sections of the configuration files are the maps to render.
-The options in the sections are settings for the rendered worlds.
-You can specify these options also in the head of the configuration file to set default option values.
+The options in the sections are settings for the rendered maps.
+You can also specify these options in the head of the configuration file to set default option values.
 In the head are also options, which are relevant to all worlds and therefore must be defined in the head, for example ``output_dir`` and ``template_dir``.